top of page

 Why does this matter?

-The big companies Steinway, Bluthner, Bosendorfer, Bechstein and main piano dealers and restorers such Coach House Pianos, 1066, Sheargolds, Jacque Samuel's, Piano Restorations LTD and reputable smaller firms and movers like Pianovan, Plaza Pianos etc all insist on using aural tuners.
+The big companies Steinway, Bluthner, Bosendorfer, Bechstein and main piano dealers and restorers such Coach House Pianos, 1066, Sheargolds, Jacque Samuel's, Piano Restorations LTD and other highly reputable smaller firms and movers like Pianovan, Plaza Pianos etc all insist on using aural tuners.
 Some companies if you use a non trained tuner this will invalidate the warranty of the piano.
 BUT if you use a reputable trained tuner who uses an app or device as an assistant they are satisfied with this, though aural tuning is always preferred.

 Comments